brandonbiggs/Chimp/README.md

     need to edit.
 - notes
     - basically just some notes/scratch work.
-A picture of the first time we hand wrote the nhhmm.
+A picture of the first time we hand wrote the chimp model before it became Chimp.
 - pickle_files
     - to save time, we can pickle the hidden markov model.
 It really worked well and saved a ton of time since the longest part I've ran into so far was the data processing part.
-If you process the data, pickle it, you can then use it whenever you want with the nhhmm.
+If you process the data, pickle it, you can then use it whenever you want with Chimp.
 Examples of this can be found in one or two of the dynamic examples.
 The current pickle files are not important and the names aren't helpful.
 Sorry.
 - utility
     - Some useful utility functions
     - `interactive.py` - this is where I've been working on making an interactive CLI.
 It works a little bit, but still needs some work.
-    - `ProcessData.py` - This is where the document gets read in and the probabilities are created.
+    - `ProcessDataForChimp.py` - This is where the document gets read in and the probabilities are created.
     This is where I have some concern and would like to work on verifying at some point.
 Seems to work with the redrhyme example however.
+    - `ProcessDataForMM.py` - This is the file read in utility for the regular markov model that we are testing Chimp against.
-    - `Utility.py` - right now it only contains a random number generator.
-I wanted that to be it's own function in case we wanted to chance how we wanted to create random numbers in the future.
+    - `Utility.py` - right now it contains a random number generator, file read in tool, and a train function.
 - venv
     - Just the virtual environment that I use.
 Should have all of the packages that we could need.
 - `__init__.py`